Human-Computer Interaction

 XRoads

 XRoads explores novel and multimodal interaction techniques for tabletop games.
-It focusses Mixed Reality platforms that combine touch, speech, and gestures as input modalities for turn-based and real-time strategy games.
+It focuses Mixed Reality platforms that combine touch, speech, and gestures as input modalities for turn-based and real-time strategy games.

 GIB MIR